-Chicken Wonton Wraps are a quick and easy finger food filled with chicken & vegetables then baked to a crispy finish.
+Crispy Baked Chicken Wontons are a quick and easy finger food filled with chicken & vegetables then baked to a crispy finish.
 They're deliciously light and make the perfect addition to your appetizer tray for New Year's Eve or your next party.

 I'm thinkin' it's about time to start putting my list together of New Year's Eve appetizers.
 How about you?
-Whether you're having people over or just having a quiet celebration of your own, these chicken wonton bites are a simple recipe to throw together.
+Whether you're having people over or just having a quiet celebration of your own, these chicken in wonton wrappers are a simple recipe to throw together.
 And they're super delicious too!

-One of the things I like best about celebrating the new year, besides the sparkling pomegranate cocktail and champagne, are the hors d-oeuvres.
+One of the things I like best about celebrating the new year, besides my sparkling pomegranate cocktail and champagne, are the hors d-oeuvres.
 I love putting out a big spread including favorites, like my Hot Mexican Cheese Dip, Meatball Sliders, and Baked Brie with Kahlua.
 This year I'm including these baked wonton wrappers with chicken, an easy-to-make light addition to the appetizer array.

 Tips to Make These Wonton Wraps even Easier